Anthony E. Wright

 Tam sits on the board of the Women's Foundation of California and has served as a trainer and mentor for the foundation's award-winning Women's Policy Institute since its inception in 2003.
 She also serves on the board of the Asian/Pacific Bar Association of Sacramento and is Past President of My Sister's House, a domestic violence shelter serving women throughout the Central Valley.
 Tam received her B.A. and J.D. from the University of California, Berkeley and has served as a lecturer at the law school.

-YASMIN PELED, Northern CA Community Organizer, joined Health Access in 2016.
+YASMIN PELED, Campaign Communications Coordinator, joined Health Access in 2016.
 Yasmin received her BS in Molecular, Cell and Developmental Biology from the University of California, Santa Cruz (UCSC).
 While studying at UCSC, Yasmin got her start in health care advocacy running a mobile health care clinic for the homeless and underserved in Santa Cruz County.
 Prior to joining Health Access, Yasmin worked with Families USA in Washington, D.C., with a focus on health equity issues.

 Born and raised in the Bay Area, Yasmin has always had a strong commitment to social justice.
 In her spare time, Yasmin enjoys hiking around the Bay Area, testing out new recipes, and spending time with friends and family.